robatron/githole/README.md

 ## Setup

-Githole requires the setup of two components: The server and one or more clients.
+Githole requires the setup of two components: The master repository and one or more clients.

-### Server
+### Master repository

-The server is simply a bare Git repository.
+The master repository is just a bare Git repository.
 Find computer with a persistant Internet connection and sufficient space for your githole, and initialize a new bare repo:

     mkdir githole.git
     cd githole.git